Broken lances and bloody sabres (part two)

 Babel’s diary skims over the fighting that day but dwells on the final hours.
 It is worth recounting here as it illustrates the Konarmiya’s modus operandi.
 ‘Before us – terrible events unfold.
 We have cut through the railway line at Zadwórze.
 The Poles are advancing along the tracks towards Lwów.
 It’s a massacre.
 The military commissar and I ride along the first line and, we beg them not to kill the prisoners.
 Apanasenko [commander of 6th Division] is unmoved, Szeko [chief-of-staff, 6th Division] mutters – why not?
 That was like a signal.
 I couldn’t look at those faces.
 They cut them down with their swords, shoot at them, body on body, they’re tearing the clothes off one of them, stabbing another to death – the sound of moans, screams, death rattles – that was our squadron going into the attack ...
 Hell.
 What is this freedom that we bring, this atrocity?’*

-*The entry is muddled, but neatly reflects the confusion of combat and the horrors Babel witnessed.
-It is impossible to tell if these were Zajączkowski’s Poles, altrhough it seems likely.
+*The entry is muddled, although it ably reflects the confusion of combat and the horrors witnessed that day.
+It is impossible to tell if these were Zajączkowski’s Poles, although it seems highly likely.
 If so, the Poles would not have been 'advancing', but attempting to break out of their encirclement.

 The wheels come off